giovanniboscu/continuous-section-field/docs/cuf/readme.md

 while the longitudinal variation of geometry and material is supplied independently by the Continuous Section Field through $\mathcal{S}(x)$.

-The important distinction is that the physical variation of the member is represented by the sectional field itself; it does not need to be encoded into the transverse expansion functions.
+The important distinction is that the physical variation of the member is represented by the sectional field itself; it does not need to be encoded into either the transverse or the longitudinal approximation functions.

 ---